Talkin' 'Bout Your Valuation

 Lots of entrepreneurs like to create complex financial instruments for potential investors.
 The typical pitch might be:

-Most of the time, “deals” like this backfire, because there is seldom a defining event that justifies a doubling in valuation in a short period of time.
+Most of the time, “deals” like this backfire because a defining event seldom justifies a doubling in valuation in a short period.
 Good investors don’t fund hucksters and carnival barkers.
 Good investors like clean terms based on current market conditions, the progress of the company, and the quality of the management team doing the work.

 Smart investors bring the four areas of goodness that generally drive a powerful exit: